stac-api-extensions/collection-search/README.md

 A search endpoint provides the ability to query
 STAC [Collections](https://github.com/radiantearth/stac-spec/blob/master/collection-spec/README.md)
 objects across collections.
-It retrieves a group of Collection objects that match the provided parameters and provides them as the `GET /collections` endpoint does.
+It retrieves a group of Collection objects that match the provided parameters and provides them through the `GET /collections` endpoint as well.

 The Collection Search endpoint by default doesn't provide any query parameters to filter and all additional behavior will be defined in [Extensions](#extensions).
 These extensions can be composed